RwAoNrDdOsM/rwaon_talents/docs/README.md

 #### All Careers

-+ Removed all undocumented passive that reduced ultimate cooldown when you hit an enemy.
++ Removed all undocumented passives that reduced ultimate cooldown when you hit an enemy.
-+ Removed all undocumented passive that reduced ultimate cooldown when you take damage.
++ Removed all undocumented passives that reduced ultimate cooldown when you take damage.

   + *These changes were made to make the gameplay less forgiving of mistakes.
 This is also a foresight of things to come and the new found focus of V2.*